Coder4916/Think-In-Space/README.md

 ## **Introduction**

 The Think-In-Space Website was created alongside my friend, coach and mentor Elwyn Davies.
-It is a Life Coaching website designed to reach out to people seeking coaching, guidance or even referral.
+It is a Life Coaching website designed to reach out to people seeking coaching, guidance or even a referral elsewhere if necessary.

 Elwyn had been planning to get help with creating a website to compliment his life coaching work, and to advertise his persona and skills to a wider audience.
 The Code Institute's first milestone project was the perfect opportunity to get the ball rolling.

-The main requirement of this project was to build a responsive, static front end site, with the main principle of making the website simple and easy to use.
+The main requirement of this project was to build a responsive, static front end site, with the primary objective of making the website simple and easy to use.

 After several discussions and mind mapping ideas, a strategy was implemented.